 - 1. Property shall be developed in general conformity with Exhibit A above, with changes to meet land development and zoning regulations.

 - 2. The following uses shall be prohibited:

 - a.
 Shelter, homeless;

 - b.
 Vehicle storage and towing;

 - c.
 Vehicle or trailer sales and rental;

 - d.
 Taxi stand and taxi dispatching office;

 - e.
 Child care institutions of any size;

 - f.
 Transitional housing facilities;

 - g.
 Ambulance service;

 - h.
 Kindergarten;

 - i.
 Essential utility facility;

 - j.
 Telecommunication tower;

 - k.
-Nail salon;

-- I. Liquor store;
+Nail salon, but not to exclude nail services ancillary to a beauty shop, estheticians office, or spa and/or massage establishment;

+- I. Liquor store, but not to exclude specialty beer and/or wine sales with the ancillary sale of spirits, which may not exceed 25% of the total floor area devoted to the display and/or storage of all alcoholic beverages;

 - m.
 Funeral home or mortuary;

 - n.
 Laundromat, self-service;

 - o.
 Day care facility or center; and

 - p.
-Personal care home, family, group or community
+Personal care home, family group or community.

+- q.
+Residential